 Overall Capitalization Rate Trends – 4 Benchmark Asset Classes

 Market highlights for the quarter include:

 - High demand for good quality commercial real estate assets from both domestic and foreign investors continues to steadily push down cap rates in top-tier markets.
 Furthermore, strong investment activity in larger markets like Montreal and Edmonton have also contributed to the downward trend.
-Year-over-year overall cap rates for Calgary and Halifax moderately increased, Edmonton remained flat, Montreal showed the largest decline, while all other markets have slightly compressed.
+Year-over-year overall cap rates for Calgary and Halifax moderately increased, Montreal showed the largest decline, while all other markets have slightly compressed.

-National Transaction Volume ($)
+National Sales Volume ($)

 - Changing retail and lifestyle trends are creating new opportunities for retail assets largely due to their prime locations near major transit hubs and road networks.
 Many properties are also undergoing intensification, emphasizing a mixed-use approach by combining retail with residential and commercial uses to bring added value to their assets and maximize potential returns.
 The Tier I Regional Malls sector witnessed slight cap rate increases across most markets with the largest increase in Quebec City and Halifax.
-Edmonton was the only market that showed a slight decline, with steady cap rates in Vancouver and Calgary compared to the previous quarter.
+Edmonton was the only market that showed a slight decline, with steady cap rates in Vancouver and Calgary compared to the same period last year.